tastyhamsandwich/dcp-direct/README.md

 ## 🃏 Overview

 DCP is a real-time multiplayer card game application built with Next.js and WebSockets.
 The application features user authentication, real-time gameplay, and a responsive UI.

-Initial documentation has been created over the following subjects:
+It will eventually feature extensive stat-tracking and a custom game variant editor to allow players to deal any kind of poker game they can think of.

-## 🃏 Documentation Structure
+## Why?

-1. **Project Overview** (`/docs/project-overview.md`)
-   - Application architecture and organization
-   - Directory structure explanation
-   - Key technologies used
-   - Data flow patterns

-2. **Authentication** (`/docs/authentication.md`)
-   - Authentication flow with local MongoDB
-   - User profiles and session management
-   - Protected routes implementation
-   - WebSocket authentication for game routes

-3. **Game Logic** (`/docs/game-logic.md`)
-   - Core game concepts and data structures
-   - Game state management
-   - Game initialization and player actions
-   - Server-side game management

-4. **WebSockets** (`/docs/websockets.md`)
-   - Implemented with Socket.IO presently
-   - Real-time communication implementation
-   - Server-side WebSocket handling
-   - Client-side connection management
-   - Message protocol and types

-5. **UI Components** (`/docs/ui-components.md`)
-   - Component organization and structure
-   - Core UI components examples
-   - Game-specific UI components
-   - Component design philosophy

-6. **API Reference** (`/docs/api-reference.md`)
-   - WebSocket API endpoints and message formats <span style="color:darkred;font-weight:700">--- CURRENTLY DEPRECATED ---</span>
-   - REST API endpoints
-   - Request and response examples
-   - Error handling
+There are lots of online poker games out there already, what's different about this one?

+I really enjoy playing poker, but I get freakin' tired of playing Texas Hold'Em all the time.
+It's all anyone seems to know or understand, at least in the casual poker player arena.
+I always played Dealer's Choice with my friends, where we could deal any kind of poker game we wanted when it was our turn.
+And I mean any kind.
+Anything we could come up with, crazy community boards, different layouts, different rules for how you could combine the cards on the board, and it made it WAY MORE FUN.

+So, I wanted to capture that awesome unpredictability and excitement, but in an online poker format.
+That's why!

 ## 🃏 Key Architecture Points